"O'Neil is a polished storyteller with a breezy style."

 "In-Body" uses science fiction to explore the personal debts we owe to others.
 Touching on PTSD and survivor guilt, it asks how much harm the living should risk in order to make peace with the dead.

 A native of Massachusetts, he is a graduate of West Point and The Fletcher School.
-After writing in his spare time for many years, he won the St. Martin's Press "Malice Domestic" Writing Competition in 2005.
+He won the St. Martin's Press "Malice Domestic" Writing Competition in 2005.

 His award-winning debut novel, Murder in Exile, was the first book in a mystery series featuring the background-checker Frank Cole.
 It was followed by Reduced Circumstances, Exile Trust, and Contest of Wills.